 POINT OF VIEW

-The London Inter-bank Offered Rate (LIBOR) is used word-wide by financial institutions as an agreed key benchmark interest rate that indicates borrowing costs between banks.
+The London Inter-Bank Offered Rate (LIBOR) is used world-wide by financial institutions as an agreed key benchmark interest rate that indicates borrowing costs between banks.
 The rate is calculated and published each day by the Intercontinental Exchange (ICE), using data provided by each participating bank.
 LIBOR is used as the basis for

 - Interest rate swaps and futures, options, and other derivatives

 - Forward rate agreements (FRA), Short term lending between banks

 - Consumer loans, including floating rate mortgages and deposits